Try It Yourself

 Go to the Flow Manager in the menu bar to get information about installed flows.
 See the Flow Manager reference in this guide.

-Can you figure out how the components are interacting to produce the desired goal of retrieving a country's flag from its ISO code?
+Can you figure out how the components work together to achieve the desired goal of retrieving a country's flag from its ISO code?

 Tip: